-Explanation and Benefits of Neti Neti Meditation
+Benefits of Neti Neti

-Neti Neti meditation is a practise of removing ourselves from attachment to self and liberating us from our delusional concept of reality.
+Neti Neti is a practise of removing ourselves from attachment to self and liberating us from our delusional concept of reality.

 Most people view the world, and view themselves, as a combination of different “Things”.
 We have a “self”.
 We have labels for our jobs.
 Everything we see is a finite object.
 And so, our entire perspective on reality is based on the idea of “stuff”- different objects with finite definitions.
 This is why, right now, you think your reality is that you are a person using a phone / computer to read this article.
 But in truth, that is just a delusional idea of actual reality.